Last updated on February 16, 2023

 True Conviction | Illustration by Ekaterina Burmak

-Over a ton of years of playing Magic and teaching it to people around me, I’ve come to realize that one specific ability players tend to get confused by a lot is double strike.
-I think a lot of players just read it and realize it’s such a powerful ability by itself that they have trouble believing it or they think they’re not getting it right.
+Over many years of playing and teaching Magic, I’ve come to realize that one specific ability players tend to get confused by a lot is double strike.
+I think a lot of players read it and realize it’s such a powerful ability that they have trouble believing it or they think they’re not getting it correct.

 Warren Instigator - Illustration by Svetlin Velinov